 Bio

-Dr. Katrina Monton is an Assistant Teaching Professor and the Director of Experiential Learning in the Organizational Psychology Program at the Graduate School of Applied and Professional Psychology (GSAPP), Rutgers University.
-Prior to joining Rutgers, Dr. Monton taught at Columbia University’s School of Professional Studies and Teachers College from 2023 to 2025, where she designed and instructed courses on topics such as group dynamics, social psychology, and introductory psychology.
+Dr. Katrina Monton is an Assistant Teaching Professor and Director of Experiential Learning in the Organizational Psychology Program at the Graduate School of Applied and Professional Psychology (GSAPP), Rutgers University.
+Prior to joining Rutgers, she taught at Columbia University’s School of Professional Studies and Teachers College from 2023 to 2025, where she designed and instructed courses on group dynamics, social psychology, and introductory psychology.

-Dr. Monton’s research has been presented nationally and internationally, including at the Academy of Management (AOM), the American Psychological Association (APA), and the Society for Industrial and Organizational Psychology (SIOP), among other academic conferences.
-She has also been invited to speak at the U.S. Department of Justice and the United Nations in Geneva, Switzerland.
-Her scholarship has been published in a variety of outlets, including Career Development International and top-tier journals such as Annals of Surgery.
-She is also a frequent guest on podcasts, where she discusses her blended academic and athletic experiences and provides insights on high-performance culture.
+Dr. Monton’s research has been presented nationally and internationally, including at the Academy of Management (AOM), the American Psychological Association (APA), and the Society for Industrial and Organizational Psychology (SIOP).
+She has also been invited to speak at the U.S. Department of Justice and the United Nations in Geneva.
+Her scholarship appears in outlets including Career Development International and Annals of Surgery.
+She also contributes to public scholarship, with writing and commentary on high-performance culture appearing in outlets such as The Globe and Mail, and is a frequent podcast guest discussing the intersection of performance, culture, and well-being.

-Informed by both scholarship and lived experience, Dr. Monton brings a unique dual perspective as a researcher-practitioner and former elite athlete.
-Before pursuing graduate studies, she was a professional athlete on the Canadian Women’s National Water Polo Team for over a decade, helping Canada reach the podium at six major international events, including the World Championships, Pan American Games, Commonwealth Games, and World League.
+Informed by both scholarship and lived experience, Dr. Monton brings a dual perspective as a researcher-practitioner and former elite athlete.
+She was a member of the Canadian Women’s National Water Polo Team for over a decade, helping Canada reach the podium at six major international events, including the World Championships, Pan American Games, Commonwealth Games, and World League.
 After retiring from Team Canada, she earned an MA in Counselling Psychology from McGill University and worked as a clinical counselor in her hometown of Montreal.

 Publications (Selected)